jethrochan/Algorithms/readme.txt

 #README
 #Author: Jethro Chan

+#This folder is basic data structures and technical challenges for practice

+#For the challenge regarding parsing, I included an explanation to show what the results of the parsing program looks like.

 #The attached code starts out with comments on what the code should do, specified during the interview
 #The following lines reads in the raw input as a string, passed into the function parseCourseInfo(string)